Žmogaus kilmė ir Homo Sapiens

 Although not the main focus of this article, it is worth mentioning the earliest possible hominins:

-- Sahelanthropus tchadensis (~7 million years ago, Chad): possibly bipedal, but the finds are very fragmentary.
+• Sahelanthropus tchadensis (~7 million years ago, Chad): possibly bipedal, but findings are very fragmentary.

-- Orrorin tugenensis (~6 million years ago, Kenya): femur anatomy suggests bipedal locomotion.
+• Orrorin tugenensis (~6 million years ago, Kenya): femur anatomy indicates bipedal movement.

-- Ardipithecus ramidus (~4.4 million years ago, Ethiopia): Partial skeletal material from "Ardi" reveals an intermediate form with arboreal adaptations and some features indicating an upright gait.
+• Ardipithecus ramidus (~4.4 million years ago, Ethiopia): partial "Ardi" skeletal material reveals an intermediate form with adaptations for life in trees and certain features indicating upright walking.

-These forms illustrate the initial steps of divergence from the chimpanzee ancestor, transitioning to a more terrestrial, bipedal lifestyle.
-[1], [2].
+These forms illustrate the initial steps of separation from the chimpanzee ancestor, transitioning to a more terrestrial, bipedal lifestyle [1], [2].

 2.2 Australopithecus: bipedal apes

-Tribe Australopithecus (4.2–2.0 million years ago) is characterized by even more pronounced bipedalism, but retains the small brain volumes (400–500 cm³) characteristic of ape-like forms and certain crawling/climbing features:
+The genus Australopithecus (4.2–2.0 million years ago) features even clearer bipedalism but retains small brain volumes typical of ape forms (400–500 cm³) and certain crawling/climbing traits:

-- A. afarensis (~3.9–3.0 million years ago), such as the well-known "Lucy" from Hadar, Ethiopia – featured relatively complete skeletal material indicating an upright posture.
+• A. afarensis (~3.9–3.0 million years ago), for example, the well-known "Lucy" from Hadar, Ethiopia – characterized by quite comprehensive skeletal material showing upright posture.

-- A. africanus (~3.0–2.0 million years ago, South Africa) with slightly more advanced cranial features.
+• A. africanus (~3.0–2.0 million years ago, South Africa) with somewhat more advanced skull features.

-Although short in stature (~1.0–1.5 m) and with relatively long arms, Australopithecus clearly walked on two legs, partly using climbing skills.
-The pattern of tooth wear, the shape of the jaw, and the level of robustness (as Paranthropus In the case of branches) show a variety of feeding strategies.
-Overall, Australopithecus species represent a crucial intermediate evolutionary stage - apes already moving effectively on two legs, but with a still rather modest increase in brain size.
-[3], [4].
+Although the height was not tall (~1.0–1.5 m), and the arms quite long, australopithecines clearly walked on two legs, partly still using climbing skills.
+Their tooth wear patterns, jaw shape, and robustness level (as in the case of Paranthropus branches) indicate various dietary strategies.
+Overall, Australopithecus species mark a crucial intermediate evolutionary stage – apes already moving efficiently on two legs, but with still rather modest brain enlargement [3], [4].

 3.1 Transition from Australopithecus to Homo

-It is widely accepted that the earliest Homo the species is usually Homo habilis (~2.4–1.4 million years ago), found in Olduvai Gorge, Tanzania.
-Nicknamed "Smart person", it is associated with Oldowan stone tools.
-However, the classification here is controversial: some fossil specimens are classified as Homo rudolfensis or other intermediate forms.
-The most important changes compared to Australopithecus:
+It is widely accepted that the earliest Homo species is usually Homo habilis (~2.4–1.4 million years ago), found in the Olduvai Gorge, Tanzania.
+Nicknamed “Handy man,” it is associated with Oldowan stone tools.
+However, classification here is debated: some fossil specimens are assigned to Homo rudolfensis or other intermediate forms.
+The main changes compared to australopithecines:

-- More human dentition and less massive jaws.
+• More human-like dentition and less massive jaws.

-- Obvious tool manufacturing footprints and possibly a broader dietary spectrum (e.g., meat gathering).
+• Clear evidence of tool production and possibly a broader diet spectrum (e.g., meat gathering).

-These early Homo species were still relatively small in stature and with partially ape-like limb proportions, but they mark a turning point in hominin evolution, as they showed a more pronounced shift in manipulative abilities, perhaps better feeding/hunting, and cognitive advances.
+These early Homo species were still relatively small in stature and had partly ape-like limb proportions, but marked a turning point in hominin evolution, showing a clearer shift in manipulative abilities, possibly better nutrition/hunting, and cognitive advances.

-- Current human body proportions: relatively longer legs, shorter arms, more robust pelvis.
+• Modern human body proportions: relatively longer legs, shorter arms, sturdier pelvis.

-- Acheulean tools: hand axes and more advanced splitting technologies.
+• Acheulean tools: hand axes and more advanced flaking technologies.

-- Global spread: H. erectus finds are found in Africa, West Asia (Dmanisi, Georgia ~1.8 million years ago), East Asia (Java, China), indicating the first significant exodus from Africa.
+• Global spread: H. erectus finds are found in Africa, Western Asia (Dmanisi, Georgia ~1.8 million years ago), East Asia (Java, China), indicating the first significant exit from Africa.

-Homo erectus considered a crucial step in hominin evolution: close distribution, perhaps the beginnings of fire control (~1 million years ago in some places) and more developed social structures.
-Its lifespan (~1.9 million–~150 thousand years ago in some regions) is evidence of evolutionary success [5].
+Homo erectus is considered a crucial step in hominin evolution: widespread distribution, possibly the beginnings of fire control (~1 million years ago in some places), and more developed social structures.
+Its duration (~1.9 million–~150 thousand years in some regions) testifies to evolutionary success [5].

 4. Later Homo species and “pre-modern” humans